lcov29/pacman/README.md

 * notify player about victory (no points left)
 * notify player about defeat (no lifes left)

+*Version 0.02*
+* adjust sprites of pacman and ghosts to their current direction of movement

 ## Ideas for additional features
 * validate user level input